 Richard is a Fellow of the College of Law Practice Management.

-Richard was also the founder of the People’s Law LIbrary of Maryland, one of the first legal information web sites, and the founder of Automated Legal Systems, Inc., an affiliate of The Philadelphia Institute, and one of the first legal software companies to publish PC legal applications for law firms that automated paralegal work, such as automate litigation support.
+Richard was also the founder of the People’s Law LIbrary of Maryland, one of the first legal information web sites, and the founder of Automated Legal Systems, Inc., an affiliate of The Philadelphia Institute, and one of the first legal software companies to publish PC legal applications for law firms that automated paralegal work.

 Richard has spoken on the impact of the Internet on the legal profession at many bar conferences and also taught at the University of Maryland School of Law, the District of Columbia School of Law, Rutgers School of Law, courses in Computers and the Law and Law Practice Management.